SmolPeaCat/ruby_training/ruby-exercises/projects/Ceasar crypto/thinking.md

 ```
 **added the direction for the funzyz**

-## The plan
+## TODOS

-To do it we have to do a couple things
+`main function`
 - Get every character in the string ( only the letters)
+- Need to find a way so that if a character is an uppercase it will convert it to a lower case then back to upcase
+- Don't forget the error handling :D

+`character shift`
 - modify the value of the ´jump´ depending on if the shift is left or right
-- Need to find a way so that if a character is an uppercase it will convert it to a lower case
-do the thing, then reconvert it back..
 - for each of those characters, take their ASCII num and shift left or right
   - If the result will be below the minimum ASCII num (97 : "a"),
   doing ´MIN % num´ will give me the difference between the two and I will be able to use that to